Larissavf/gffquerymaster/README.md

 Possible options for the tool work as the following:
 You'll need to give the key and the wanted value to what the value in your file needs to be the same to.
-You can only filter it on 1 column value at the time.
+You can filter on multiple values

     -i, -input          location of the input file
     -o, --output        location of the output file,